Wra7h/SingleDose/README.md

 Each technique has been tested with either :
 1. MessageBox64.dll: https://github.com/enigma0x3/MessageBox
-2. Raw shellcode - MSFVenom Pop Calc (Shellcode Size: 272 bytes) and Mythic C2 Apollo Agent (Shellcode Size: 2.82 MB)
+2. Raw shellcode - MSFVenom Pop Calc and Mythic C2 Apollo Agent

 ## Basic Usage:
 Creating the first binary can be accomplished using the commands below.
 Just enter the commands below and fill in the brackets as you see fit.